 I’ve heard of nightmares where the abuse victim was stuck inside a house while the narcissist was prowling around the outside, waiting for them to come out.

-My own personal narc nightmares are still on-going, almost two years after leaving him.
+My own personal narcissist nightmares are still ongoing, three years after leaving him.
 In the dreams, he and I are still together and life is playing out as ‘normal.’
-In the dreams I know it’s all wrong and that I need to leave him, but just don’t know how to do it.
+In the dreams, I know it’s all wrong and that I need to leave him, but just don’t know how to do it.
 It feels like a complete invasion, where I’m bound to him and he won’t let me go or allow me to move on.

 I always wake up feeling so frustrated and angry.
-How dare he intrude in my dream state, without invitation, and play the false game that everything is ‘normal!’
+How dare he infiltrate my dream state, without invitation, and play the false game that everything is ‘normal!’

-The instances of narcissistic abuse victims blaming themselves is so incredibly common, it’s heartbreaking.
+The instances of narcissistic abuse victims blaming themselves are so incredibly common, it’s heartbreaking.

-Given that narcissists lack the empathy needed to stop people from being intentionally hurtful towards others, they have the best poker faces around.
+Given that narcissists lack the empathy needed to stop them from being intentionally hurtful towards others, they have the best poker faces around.

-A narcissist will look you dead in the eye and tell the largest of lies without batting an eyelid.
-It’s in-built within all of us to be more trusting of people who keep direct eye contact as they’re speaking to us.
+A narcissist will look you dead in the eye and tell the tallest of tales without batting an eyelid.
+It’s built within all of us to be more trusting of people who keep direct eye contact as they’re speaking to us.

-Plus, of course we loved and trusted the person.
-Why would we think anything other than that they must genuinely have our best interests at heart.
+Plus, of course, we loved and trusted that person.
+Why would we think anything other than that they must genuinely have our best interests at heart?